glassroom/generalized_orders_of_magnitude/README.md

 # generalized_orders_of_magnitude

-Reference implementation of generalized orders of magnitude (GOOMs), for PyTorch, enabling you to operate on real numbers outside the bounds representable by torch.float32 and torch.float64.
+Reference implementation of generalized orders of magnitude (GOOMs), for PyTorch, enabling you to operate on real numbers _far_ beyond the limits of conventional floating-point formats.
+With GOOMs, you no longer need to apply stabilization, clipping, or other cumbersome techniques to keep magnitudes within those limits.
 Toy example:

 ```python
 import torch